steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 }
 ```

-We only want to acquire a new block if we have't already.
-So we check for this first and then we
+We only want to acquire a new block if we have not already done so.
+Therefore, we need to check this before we
 call the `acquireNewExchangeBlock` method that does this:

 ```c++